marp-team/marp/website/blog/how-to-make-custom-transition.md

 ## Layer order

-[As presented as a diagram earlier](#the-anatomy-of-a-transition), the incoming slide layer always will be stacked on the top of the outgoing slide layer.
+[As presented in a diagram earlier](#the-anatomy-of-a-transition), the incoming slide layer always will be stacked on the top of the outgoing slide layer.
 According to the kind of transition, this order may be not suitable.

 A fixed property [`z-index: -1`](https://developer.mozilla.org/docs/Web/CSS/z-index) is helpful to send the incoming slide layer to back.

-> A fixed `z-index: 1` to the outgoing slide (send to front) is also getting same result, but currently setting positive number to `z-index` may bring the performance issue in Chrome.
+> A fixed `z-index: 1` to the outgoing slide (send to front) is also getting the same result, but currently setting a positive number to `z-index` may bring the performance issue in Chrome.

-## Change layer order during transition
+## Change layer order during a transition

 If you want to swap the order of layers during animation, try to animate `z-index` property.